 Note that a transcript reflects the current status of a student's record at the time it is issued.
 Students should ensure that any changes to the transcript (e.g., from an INC to a final grade) are recorded before ordering a transcript.

 *A full course (1.0 units; running September to April) normally consists of three lecture hours each week.
 Each full course is equivalent to six semester hours or nine quarter hours.
 For a full explanation of courses suffixes, their corresponding weights and scheduling guidelines, see: Course Suffixes

 Note: Due to Payment Card Industry requirements, we are unable to process any requests received via email.

-We offer three options to order your official Western transcript
+We offer two options to order your official Western transcript

 Login to Student Center using your Western User ID and Password to submit an online request.

 * Online orders cannot be changed or cancelled once submitted.